ppinard/py2win/README.rst

 Installation
 ------------

+You need:

+* Python >= 3.6
-You first need to **install Microsoft Visual Studio**, compatible with your current Python installation.
+* Microsoft Visual Studio, compatible with your current Python installation

 Then simply run:

 .. code::